-3 To replace the cover onto the device, align the cover over the back of the phone
+4 To replace the cover onto the device, align the cover over the back of the phone and press it down until it clicks into place 2.

 Charging the phone

 Charge the battery before using it for first time.
 Use the charger to charge the battery.